 Emergency substitutes are used to fill in for regular classroom teachers for short periods of time.
 Emergency substitutes may fill in for a teacher for a few hours, a single day, or even a week.
 They often step in when a teacher is out of the classroom due to a short-term illness, professional development, or a meeting.

 Candidates that have completed a minimum of 60 credit hours from an accredited university may apply for an Emergency Substitute License through the KSDE website.

 Candidates that wish to apply with Geary County USD 475 as an Emergency Substitute must begin the process of obtaining an Emergency Substitute License through KSDE prior to applying for open positions within the district.
 Once you have begun the process of obtaining your license, you can apply on the Applitrack webpage.

 Candidates that would like to act as both a short-term and long-term substitute will need a Standard Substitute License from the KSDE.
 A Standard Substitute License requires a degree from an accredited college.
 Also, the candidate must have completed a Teacher Preparation program.

 Applicants are required to begin the process of obtaining a Standard Substitute License prior to applying with Geary County USD 475.
-You can find the information about applying for a Standard Substitute License through this KSDE link:
+You can find the information about applying for a Standard Substitute License through the KSDE website.

-Once you have begun the process of obtaining a license through KSDE, you can apply for substitute teaching positions within the district here:
+Once you have begun the process of obtaining a license through KSDE, you can apply for substitute teaching positions within the district on the Applitrack webpage.

 Our hiring staff will be happy to help answer any questions you may have and are also able to assist with the fingerprinting process at no charge to you.
 For any questions on the license process, application process, or fingerprinting, please call the USD 475 Personnel Services department at 785-717-4000.